georust/rinex/README.md

 ## Disadvantages :warning:

-- QZSST is not supported until next release
-- PPP is work in progress
-- Navigation is only available in Galileo and GPS mode.
+- Navigation is currently not feasible with Glonass and IRNSS
-QZSST comes next.
-BDS and IRNSS will either come at the same time or shortly after.
+- Differential navigation (SBAS, DGNSS or RTK) not support yet
 - Our applications do not accept BINEX or other proprietary formats
 - File production might lack some features, mostly because we're currently focused on data processing